Katterrina/fimuni_thesis/README.md

 # FI thesis: Exploration of network dynamics approaches to description of brain response to stimulation

+This repository contains all the codes and data (or description how to dowload them) for thesis *Exploration of network dynamics approaches to description of brain response to stimulation*.

+## Thesis abstract

 ## Installation

 This is organized as an installable project (read more on the rationale [here](https://drivendata.github.io/cookiecutter-data-science/)).
 After cloning the repository, run the following commands to initialize the environment.